Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 “I didn’t know that!”

 “Oh yes,” Sir Patrick nodded.
 “He was there in case anybody tried to attack the groom and kidnap the bride, you see.
-So, traditionally speaking if you accept then you’re entitled---nay, required---to be armed with a sword at his wedding.”
+So, traditionally speaking if you accept then you’re entitled - nay, required - to be armed with a sword at his wedding.”

 Martin laughed.
 “The Tremblays send their regards, eh?”